-As asteroids travels through space, its illuminated surface is warmed by heat from the sun.
+As asteroids travel through space, its illuminated surface is warmed by heat from the sun.
 As the surface cools, the emitted heat exerts a small thrust that can modify the asteroid’s trajectory over time.

 This force can cause rotating asteroids to drift widely over time, making it hard for scientists to predict their long-term risk to Earth.